-Our Strategy 2030 commits DTEK Group to transforming into a more efficient, ecofriendly and technologically advanced business, guided by ESG principles.
+Our Strategy 2030 commits DTEK Group to transforming into a more efficient, eco-friendly and technologically advanced business, guided by ESG principles.
 Our goal is to achieve carbon neutrality by 2040.

-During the war, DTEK Group has restored power-supply more that 8 million customers in the regions affected by russian hostilities.
+During the war, DTEK Group has restored power-supply to almost 9 million customers in the regions affected by russian hostilities.